harsh-agarwal/jekyll-now/about.md

 We used to work under the supervision of [Dr. K.V.
 Srinivas](https://sites.google.com/site/kvsrinivas/).

+Prior to that, I have worked at IISc under [Prof. R. Venkatesh Babu](http://www.serc.iisc.ernet.in/~venky/) and Australian Centre for Robotic Vision under [Prof. Ian Reid](https://cs.adelaide.edu.au/~ianr/).
+These two internships form the core of the reserach work that I continued doing at later stages!

 ### Life to me!

 Whenever I am free, I belive there is a different version of me altogether that's less of a scientist and more of a philosopher!